 TU Bergakademie Freiberg offers seven Master degree programmes in English language (see below).

 Flyer International Master Programmes (PDF file, size: 1.4 MB)

-The aim of the international Master programme Advanced Mineral Resources Development is the acquisition of knowledge and competence in developing sustainability and environmentally friendly methods in mining and mine remediation under economical considerations.
-The foundation is an international study at three partner universities: TU Bergakademie Freiberg (Germany), Montanuniversität Leoben (Austria), National Mining University Dnipropetrowsk (Ukraine) and China University of Mining and Technology, Beijing.
+The aim of the international Master programme Advanced Mineral Resources Development (AMRD) is the acquisition of knowledge and competence in developing sustainability and environmentally friendly methods in mining and mine remediation under economical considerations.
+The foundation is an international study at three partner universities: TU Bergakademie Freiberg (Germany), Montanuniversität Leoben (Austria), National Mining University Dnipro (Ukraine) and China University of Mining and Technology, Beijing.

 The programme imparts to the students knowledge and skills for independent scientific work in the field of environmentally friendly mining, as well as mine remediation, with economic aspects.
 It combines natural, engineering, and economic sciences and it encourages the acquisition of intercultural competence, a key qualification for managerial staff in global natural resource companies.

 The international Master programme Computational Materials Science provides the unique opportunity to explore a wide range of length scales through an inter-disciplinary curriculum.
 Theoretical concepts will be illustrated in the lectures by cutting-edge research applications.
 During the research seminars the students will have the possibility to interact with scientists and engineers from industrial partners outside of the university.
 By the end of the two years master programme, the graduates will have the scientific qualification to build the links between Mechanical Engineering, Materials Sciences and Solid State Physics.
 Of most importance, they gained the capability in several computational methods to simulate material behavior.